Donovan Peoples-Jones Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Season Stats

-- Peoples-Jones has been the target of 54 of his team's 496 passing attempts this season, or 10.9% of the target share.

-- With two targets in the red zone this season, Peoples-Jones has been on the receiving end of 3.8% of his team's 53 red zone pass attempts.
+- Peoples-Jones has seen the ball thrown his way two times in the red zone this season, 3.8% of his team's 53 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Peoples-Jones' matchup with the Bengals.